Principal bundles under reductive groups: Principal bundles under a groupoid

-\begin{proof} By base change along $\overline{S} \to S$ and faithfully flat descent, we reduce first the full faithfulness and then the essential surjectivity to the case where $\overline{S}$ has a section over $S$.
-Applying Lemma~\ref{l:gpdprinHGG'} to pullback along such a serction, we reduce to the case where $\overline{S} = S$.
-Then $F$ is an affine group scheme over $X$, and it suffices to apply Lemma~\ref{l:torspull} with $J = F_X$. \end{proof}
+\begin{proof} By base change along $\overline{S} \to S$ and descent, we reduce to the case where $\overline{S}$ has a section over $S$.
+Applying Lemma~\ref{l:gpdprinHGG'} to pullback along such a section, we reduce further to the case where $\overline{S} = S$.
+Then $F$ is an affine group scheme over $S$, and it suffices to apply Lemma~\ref{l:torspull} with $J$ constant. \end{proof}